-NA speaker becomes active for formation of NA panels
+NA Speaker becomes active for formation of NA panels

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Speaker National Assembly Asad Qaisar activated himself for finalisation of the formation of Standing Committees of the National Assembly in the upcoming NA session scheduled to begin from Monday.
+ISLAMABAD: Speaker National Assembly Asad Qaisar activated himself for finalisation of the formation of Standing Committees of the National Assembly in the upcoming NA session scheduled to be started from Monday.

-Speaker National Assembly Asad Qaisar on Thursday held a meeting with Minister of State for Parliamentary Affairs Ali Muhammad Khan while on Tuesday he held a meeting with the opposition leaders so that the process of the formation of the standing committees be finalised as agreed last month.
+Speaker National Assembly Asad Qaisar on Thursday held meeting with Minister of State for Parliamentary Affairs Ali Muhammad Khan while on Tuesday he held meeting with the opposition leaders so that the process of the formation of the Standing Committees be finalised as agreed last month.

+On Friday, Speaker National Assembly Asad Qaisar held meeting with senior PPP leader Syed Khursheed Shah at Speaker House in which formation of Standing Committees, Legislation and matters regarding other Parliamentary Affairs were discussed during the meeting.

 It was also principally agreed between the government and opposition that the government will keep the chairmanship of those standing committee which previously held by the government and opposition in the previous National Assembly during the tenure of the PML-N government.